Donald Trump Blasts Fox News’ Ed Henry In Series Of Retweets About Mark Levin Interview

 — INQUISITR (@theinquisitr) September 29, 2019

-According to a previous report by The Inquisitr, a poll released last week following news reports of the Ukraine scandal, nearly half of Americans support efforts to impeach the president.
+According to a previous report by The Inquisitr, a poll released last week following news reports of the Ukraine scandal indicated that nearly half of Americans support efforts to impeach the president.
 On Tuesday, House Speaker Nancy Pelosi, a Democrat from California, announced an official impeachment inquiry into the president following reports of the Ukraine whistleblower.
 A NPR-PBS NewsHour-Marist poll released Saturday found that 49 percent of people surveyed supported Democrat efforts to remove Trump from office.

-Per The Inquisitr, the Saturday poll was just one of many that shows a shift toward a growing number of Americans that support the efforts to remove Trump from office following his conduct with Ukraine.
+Per The Inquisitr, the Saturday poll was just one of many that shows a shift by a growing number of Americans to support the efforts to remove Trump from office following his conduct with Ukraine.